mooroe/ubl/README.md

 # Ubl

-Generate UBL (Universal Business Language) documents, such as invoices and credit notes, compliant with the Peppol network.
+Generate and validate UBL (Universal Business Language) documents, such as invoices and credit notes, compliant with the Peppol network.

 ## installation